Filipino shamans: 19th century

 The 19th century saw the rise of the dios-dios "shamans".
 Dios-dios (literally "god pretender" or "false god", from Spanish dios) were religious leaders so named because of their penchant for identifying themselves with Christian religious figures.
 They led cult-like religious movements, promising prosperity, supernatural powers, or healing to their followers.
 Most were mere charlatans selling amulets and magical pieces of paper.
 Their members were mostly from the illiterate rural poor who had little knowledge of formal Catholic teachings and were living in extreme poverty under colonial rule.

 Papa Isio with two babaylanes followers in a prison in Bacolod after his surrender to American authorities in 1907.
 Note his "Papal vestments" and the woman's dress worn by the man to his left.

 There are numerous examples of dios-dios leaders in the 19th century.
-They include Lungao, a healer from Ilocos who claimed he was Jesus Christ in 1811; Ignacio Dimas, who led the "Tres Cristos" ("Three Christs") of Libmanan, Nueva Cáceres (modern Camarines Sur) who claimed they had supernatural powers over diseases in 1865; Benedicta, an old woman and a healer who called herself "La Santa de Leyte" ("The Saint of Leyte") in 1862 and prophesied that the island of Leyte would sink; Clara Tarrosa, an eighty-year-old babaylan in Tigbauan, Iloilo in the late 1880s who proclaimed herself the Virgin Mary and isolated herself and her followers from Spanish rule; Francisco Gonzalez (alias "Francisco Sales" or "Fruto Sales") of Jaro, Leyte who claimed in 1888 that he was a king sent to save people from another great flood by leading them to a city that would rise from the waves; and many more.
+They include Lungao, a healer from Ilocos, who claimed, in 1811, that he was Jesus Christ; Ignacio Dimas, who led the "Tres Cristos" ("Three Christs") of Libmanan, Nueva Cáceres (modern Camarines Sur), who claimed, in 1865, that they had supernatural powers over diseases; Benedicta, an old woman and a healer who called herself "La Santa de Leyte" ("The Saint of Leyte"), and prophesied, in 1862, that the island of Leyte would sink; Clara Tarrosa, an eighty-year-old babaylan in Tigbauan, Iloilo who, in the late 1880s, proclaimed herself the Virgin Mary and isolated herself and her followers from Spanish rule; Francisco Gonzalez (alias "Francisco Sales" or "Fruto Sales") of Jaro, Leyte who claimed, in 1888, that he was a king sent to save people from another great flood by leading them to a city that would rise from the waves; and many more.
 These movements were usually suppressed by the Spanish by imprisoning their leaders or exiling them.